cozy/cozy-stack/docs/mango.md

     `sort:[{"calendar":"desc"}, {"date": "desc"}]` but **all fields** must be sorted in same direction.
 -   `use_index` is optional but recommended.
+-   `execution_stats` is false by default.
+It gives execution information about the query.
+See [here](https://docs.couchdb.org/en/stable/api/database/find.html#execution-statistics) for more details.

 ## Pagination cookbook